solve-it-once/frost/README.md

    letters/numbers/underscores)
 3. `cd nameofyoursite` to enter the repository
 4. `vi .git/config` (or use your text editor of choice) and save the file with "filemode = false" under core
-5. `vi .lando.yml` and change the three places where the word 'frost' is to be 'nameofyoursite' instead
+5. `vi .ddev/config.yaml` and change the 'name' (where the word 'frost' is) to be 'nameofyoursite' instead
 6. `vi blt/example.local.blt.yml` and change the two instances of 'frost' to 'nameofyoursite'
-7. `lando start` to create and begin running the application's containers
+7. `ddev start` to create and begin running the application's containers
-8. `lando composer install` to ensure the dependencies are available. lando start tries to do this but sometimes fails
+8. `ddev composer install` to ensure the dependencies are available. ddev start tries to do this but sometimes fails
-9. (optional, potentially frustrating) `lando blt blt:init:git-hooks` to validate your commits (you may be prompted to provide feedback data to the BLT maintainers)
+9. (optional, potentially frustrating) `ddev blt blt:init:git-hooks` to validate your commits (you may be prompted to provide feedback data to the BLT maintainers)
-10. `lando blt source:build` to move the settings files into place, among other automated activities
+10. `ddev blt source:build` to move the settings files into place, among other automated activities
-11. `lando drush sql-connect` to confirm the mysql command has plausible looking database, user, and password values
+11. `ddev drush sql:connect` to confirm the mysql command has plausible looking database, user, and password values
-12. `lando drush si` to install Drupal using the frost install profile/distribution.
+12. `ddev drush si` to install Drupal using the frost install profile/distribution.
 Say yes to delete the database, and ignore errors and warnings. **This command will tell you the admin usernsmae and password.
 Copy these and retain them for your records**
-13. `lando drush en frost_default_content` to install the pages and examples for a head start
+13. `ddev drush en frost_default_content` to install the pages and examples for a head start
-14. (optional) `lando drush pmu frost_default_content` to keep the installed modules clean
+14. (optional) `ddev drush pmu frost_default_content` to keep the installed modules clean
-15. `lando drush uli` to get a URL you can copy and then paste into your browser to log into your new site.
+15. `ddev drush uli` to get a URL you can copy and then paste into your browser to log into your new site.
 If this doesn't work, use the admin username and password from step 12
 16. When you paste the URL into your browser, you may get a warning about security.
 This is due to the local site using a self-signed certificate and is nothing to worry about.
 Open the advanced options accordion and click the link to